 I prepared the panel by quickly scuffing it with a 40-grit sanding disc in my hand, in a roughly cross-hatch pattern.

-Brendan started brushing the CAM stripper on, straight out of the 4-litre tin onto the painted panel.
+You start by brushing the stripper on, straight out of the 4-litre tin onto the painted panel.
 We had let the panel warm in the sun so it had just a small amount of heat, but wasn’t hot to touch.
 A slight amount of warmth aids in the stripper’s activation, and I’d suggest covering the stripper with a plastic sheet if you know you have to cut through several layers of paint.

 The paint started reacting quickly, bubbling up and showing aftermarket grey (gray) primer after only 5 minutes.